-Health Care in Mexico
+Health Care in Mexico: The Medical Tourism Industry

 In recent years, Mexico has gained popularity as a destination for United States citizens looking for affordable health care.
 The reason for medical tourism to Mexico for health care is because of the vicinity of the United States and the relatively low travel costs attracting Americans, Canadians, and more.
 This also includes Mexican Americans returning to a family doctor/dentist to save money on health care by going back to Mexico.

 At first, Medical Tourism to Mexico was known exclusively for his dental, bariatric, and aesthetic surgery.
 However, its orthopedic procedures now add to the attraction of health care in Mexico.
 With state-of-the-art facilities comparable to those of American hospitals, Mexico has become one of the premier destinations for American medical tourists.